You're staring at a recipe. Practically speaking, your measuring cup only goes to 4 cups. It calls for 3 quarts of chicken broth. Now what?

 Option 3: Weight It (Most Accurate)

 Broth, milk, cream — they're close enough to water weight for most cooking.
-If you have a kitchen scale, tare your pot, pour until you hit ~2,835g.
-Accurate.
-Fast.
+Think about it: if you have a kitchen scale, tare your pot, pour until you hit ~2,835g.
+Still, fast.
+Day to day, accurate.
 No counting cups.

 Option 4: The Box Method (For Store-Bought Broth)